 The walk starts in the village of Glenridding where there is a large Lake District National Park Authority pay and display car park.

-This walk takes you to the top of the following hills: Striding Edge, Helvellyn, Catstye Cam, and Birkhouse Moor; and includes 1 Furth, 3 Wainwrights, 4 Nuttalls, 3 Birketts, 1 Marilyn, 2 Hewitts, 1 HuMP, and 1 County Top - Historic.
+This walk takes you to the top of the following hills: Striding Edge, Helvellyn, Catstye Cam, and Birkhouse Moor; and includes 1 Furth, 3 Wainwrights, 3 Hewitts, 4 Nuttalls, 3 Birketts, 1 Marilyn, 1 HuMP, 1 County Top - Historic, and 1 County Top - Current County and Unitary Authority.

 Walk height profile